metalbear-co/metalbear.co/content/en/blog/open-source-mvps/index.md

 description: "On the advantages of using OSS MVPs in continuously validating your new product offerings."
 lead: "On the advantages of using OSS MVPs in continuously validating your new product offerings."
 tags:
-  - microservices
-  - cloud
+  - open-source
   - devtools
-  - ergonomics
+  - startup
-  - platform-engineering
+  - mirrord
 images: ["real-mvp.jpg"]
 date: 2024-07-01T06:00:00+00:00
 lastmod: 2024-07-01T06:00:00+00:00